 Project Manager’s Boot Camp

 The Department of Highways always strives to develop and deliver projects scheduled by Kentucky’s Highway Plan.
 A successful project is one that meets the defined scope, provides quality transportation solutions, and is delivered on schedule and within the budget specified in the Highway Plan.
 KTC helped create Project Manager’s Boot Camp to enhance the skills of the Department’s Project Managers (PMs).
 This training challenges PMs to take ownership of the whole project and communicates the importance of understanding the details involved in each phase of project delivery.
 Project Manager’s Boot Camp is an 8-day training that describes the expectations for KYTC’s PMs, gives an overview of the project development process, and teaches project management competencies.
 In 2016, when 75 people attended, the training was so successful that KTC now conducts a 2-day version (Boot Camp Xpress) to consultants throughout the state, a requirement for Consultant PMs working with the Cabinet.
+To view the Project Manager’s Boot Camp work book, Click here for the full publication.

 Performance-Based Practical Design